Understanding Feature Vectors in Dataloop 🧬

 encode_kwargs = {'normalize_embeddings': True}

-embeddings = HuggingFaceBgeEmbeddings(cache_folder='.cache',
+embeddings = HuggingFaceBgeEmbeddings(

 model_name=model_name,